THOMAS M. SLEEPER

 BIOGRAPHY

 “Hauntingly Mysterious”, “Richly Lyrical”, “Soaring Melodies” - all phrases used to describe the music of Thomas M. Sleeper.
-His output includes three operas, four concerti, an orchestral suite, three orchestral song cycles, works for chorus with orchestra, two string quartets and numerous other vocal and instrumental chamber works.
+His output includes six operas, fifteen concerti, five symphonies, four orchestral song cycles, works for chorus with orchestra, three string quartets, numerous other vocal and instrumental chamber works and music for film.
 Sleeper has developed a unique compositional voice whose vocabulary is clearly from, but not limited to, this century.

 "...his music is tonal and melodic [yet] Sleeper